The Ultimate Guide To Visit Beijing Temple Of Heaven

 To understand the secrets of 9 and 5, it is better to read 11 Forbidden City Facts You (Probably) Didn’t Know; I have described the relationship between 9 and 5.
 At the Circular Mound Altar, the upper terrace is 9 Zhang(=30 meters) in diameter, the middle terrace is 15 (3*5) Zhang in diameter, and the bottom terrace is 21 (3*7) Zhang in diameter.
 These figures involve the five Yang Numbers.
 (1,3,5,7,9) The sum of the diameters of the three layers of the terraces is 45 (5*9) Zhang.

 At the center of the upper terrace lies a round stone surrounded by nine concentric rings of stones.
-The number of stones in the first ring is 9, in the 2nd, it is 18, and so on, till 81 in the last 9th ring.
-The middle and bottom terraces also have 9 rings each.
+The number of rocks in the first ring is 9, in the 2nd, it is 18, and so on, till 81 in the last 9th ring.
+The middle and bottom terraces also have nine rounds each.
 Ancient architects used the ultimate Yang number 9 to endow the Circular Mound Altar with the idea of the “Sublime.”

 The Numbers in the Hall of Prayer for Good Harvest

-The hall has 28 massive wooden pillars, forming inner, middle, and outer concentric rings of pillars.
-The space between the two neighboring central pillars represents spring, summer, autumn, and winter.
-The inner ring symbolizes the twelve months and 24 solar terms and the outer ring the twelve divisions of the day and night.
+The hall has 28 massive wooden pillars, forming inner, middle, and outer concentric rings of posts.
+The space between the two neighboring central seats represents spring, summer, autumn, and winter.
+The inner circle symbolizes the twelve months and 24 solar terms, and the outer ring symbolizes the twelve divisions of day and night.

 Is the Temple of Heaven open on Monday